Safari (web browser): Safari 12

 Safari 12 was released for macOS Mojave on September 24, 2018.
 It was also available to macOS Sierra and macOS High Sierra on September 17, 2018.
-Safari 12 included several new features such as Icons in tabs, Automatic Strong Passwords, and Intelligent Tracking Prevention 2.0.
+Safari 12 included several new features such as icons in tabs, automatic strong passwords, and Intelligent Tracking Prevention 2.0.
 Safari version 12.0.1 was released on October 30, 2018, within macOS Mojave 10.14.1, and Safari 12.0.2 was released on December 5, 2018, under macOS 10.14.2.
 Support for developer-signed classic Safari Extensions has been dropped.
 This version would also be the last that supported the official Extensions Gallery.
 Apple also encouraged extension authors to switch to Safari App Extensions, which triggered negative feedback from the community.

 Safari 13

 Safari 13 was announced at WWDC 2019 on June 3, 2019.
 Safari 13 included several new features, such as prompting users to change weak passwords, FIDO2 USB security key authentication support, Sign in with Apple support, Apple Pay on the Web support, and increased speed and security.
-Safari 13 was released on September 20, 2019, on macOS Mojave and macOS High Sierra, and later shipped with macOS Catalina.
+Safari 13 was released on September 20, 2019, on macOS High Sierra and macOS Mojave, and later shipped with macOS Catalina.